sbabic/swupdate/doc/source/suricatta.rst

 The ``suricatta.notify`` table provides the usual logging functions to the Lua suricatta module matching their uppercase-named pendants available in the C realm.

-One notable exception is ``suricatta.notify.progress(message)`` which dispatches the message to the progress interface (see :doc:`progress`).
+One notable exception is ``suricatta.notify.progress(message, cause)`` which dispatches the message to the progress interface (see :doc:`progress`).
 Custom progress client implementations listening and acting on custom progress messages can be realized using this function.

 All notify functions return ``nil``.